 Under GAAP, we are required to accrue a capital gains incentive fee based upon net realized capital gains and net unrealized capital appreciation and depreciation on investments held at the end of each period.
-In calculating the capital gains incentive fee accrual, we considered the cumulative aggregate unrealized capital appreciation in the calculation, as a capital gains incentive fee would be payable if such unrealized capital appreciation were realized, even though such unrealized capital appreciation in the calculating the fee actually payable under the Investment Management Agreement.
-This accrual is calculated using the aggregate cumulative realized capital gains and losses and cumulative unrealized capital appreciation.
+In calculating the capital gains incentive fee accrual, we considered the cumulative aggregate unrealized capital appreciation in the calculation, as a capital gains incentive fee would be payable if such unrealized capital appreciation were realized, even though such unrealized capital appreciation is not permitted to be considered in calculating the fee actually payable under the Investment Management Agreement.
+This accrual is calculated using the aggregate cumulative realized capital gains and losses and cumulative unrealized capital appreciation or depreciation.
 If such amount is positive at the end of a period, then we record a capital gains incentive fee equal to 20% of such amount, less the aggregate amount of actual capital gains related incentive fees paid in all prior years.
 If such amount is negative, then there is no accrual for such year.
 There can be no assurance that such unrealized capital appreciation will be realized in the future.
-For the three and nine months ended June 30, 2014, the Investment Adviser accrued an incentive fee on unrealized capital gains as calculated under GAAP of \$(0.3) million, respectively.
-For the three and nine months ended June 30, 2013, the Investment Adviser accrued an incentive fee on unrealized capital gains as calculated under GAAP of \$(0.3) million, respectively.
+The incentive fee accrued for under GAAP on our unrealized and realized capital gains for the three months ended December 31, 2014 and 2013 was \$(0.6) million and \$0.2 million, respectively.

-PENNANTPARK FLOATING RATE CAPITAL LTD. AND SUBSIDIARY NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) JUNE 30, 2014 (Unaudited)
+PENNANTPARK FLOATING RATE CAPITAL LTD. AND SUBSIDIARY NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) DECEMBER 31, 2014 (Unaudited)

-The Administration Agreement with the Administrator was reapproved by our board of directors, including a majority of the directors who are not interested persons of us, in February 2014.
+The Administration Agreement with the Administrator was reapproved by our board of directors, including a majority of the directors who are not interested persons of us, in February 2015.
 Under the Administration Agreement, the Administrator provides administration services and office facilities to us.
-For providing these services, facilities and personnel, we have agreed to reimburse the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under our Administration Agreement, including rent, technology systems, insurance and our allocable portion of the costs of compensation and related expenses of our Chief Compliance Officer, Chief Financial Officer and their respective staffs.
+For providing these services, facilities and personnel, we have agreed to reimburse the Administrator for its allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the Administration Agreement, including rent and our allocable portion of the costs of compensation and related expenses of our Chief Compliance Officer, Chief Financial Officer and their respective staffs.
 The Administrator also offers, on our behalf, managerial assistance to portfolio companies to which we are required to offer such assistance.
 Reimbursement for certain of these costs is included in administrative services expenses in the Consolidated Statement of Operations.
-For the three and nine months ended June 30, 2014, the Investment Adviser was reimbursed approximately \$0.1 million and \$0.4 million, respectively, from us, including expenses incurred on behalf of the Administrator, for the services described above.
-For the three and nine months ended June 30, 2013, the Investment Adviser was reimbursed approximately \$0.1 million, respectively, from us, including expenses incurred on behalf of the Administrator, for the services described above.
+For each of the three months ended December 31, 2014 and 2013, the Investment Adviser was reimbursed approximately \$0.1 million from us, including expenses the Investment Adviser incurred on behalf of the Administrator, for services described above.